-Importantly, as part of its decision, the Court included a followup mechanism to ensure its implementation and specifically assist in the design and implementation of the new public policies on IDPs.
+Importantly, as part of its decision, the Court included a followup mechanism to ensure its implementation and specifically called for the participation of displaced communities to assist in the design and implementation of the new public policies on IDPs.
 Twenty years later, the decision is still being monitored through the establishment of a permanent 'Followup Special Chamber.'
-The Follow-up Special Chamber has been applauded by many academics and civil society for its inclusive methodology - a process which some refer to as 'dialogical justice'- as it brings together the government, the Public Ministry, academics and civil society before the these diverse groups.
+The Follow-up Special Chamber has been applauded by many academics and civil society for its inclusive methodology - a process which some refer to as 'dialogical justice'- as it brings together the government, the Public Ministry, academics and civil society before the chamber, which operates as a sort of mediator between these diverse groups.
 In 2022, the new Chamber President (Judge Natalia Ángel-Cabo) organized an evaluation of the work of the chamber to assess its impact and whether it should continue.
 All those who participated in the evaluation, including government representatives, ombudsperson and civil society, unanimously agreed that the Follow-up Chamber continued to have a vital role to play in keeping internal displacement high on the national agenda.